 - Don’t interject or interrupt.
 Follow scripted questions to get vital answers.
 Listening is always a primary and necessary skill.

-- With important customer information in hand, it’s imperative that data is collected accurately.
+- With important customer information in hand, data must be collected accurately.
 Misspellings, incorrect email addresses and other information can derail the consumer-brand relationship.

 - Always take the necessary time to input customer information correctly.